carakas/life-after-php-5.4/README.md

 - List support added for foreach

-- New array function: array_column

 ---

 ## What we skipped with PHP 5.5 (2/2)

+- New array function: array_column

 - Class name resolution via ::class

 - OPcache

-- Non-scalar keys in foreach

 - DateTimeImmutable